zuble/uws4vad/README.md

 ```bash
 python main.py --help
 ```
+Refer to [config](https://github.com/zuble/uws4vad/wiki/Config) for a broader view of both configuration and usage.

 ---
 ### Acknowledgments

 Gratzie to author's works that are either part of this project, served as inspiration or contributed to VAD.
-Refer to [methods](file://docs/meth.md) for a complete and updated list.
+Refer to [methods](https://github.com/zuble/uws4vad/wiki/Meth) for a complete and updated list.

 ---